-i.
-Supporting state/territory or local efforts to develop high-quality program standards relating to health, mental health, nutrition, physical activity, and physical

-development (Related Section: 7.9).
+[x] i.
+Supporting state/territory or local efforts to develop high-quality program standards relating to health, mental health, nutrition, physical activity, and physical development (Related Section: 7.9).
 Check all that apply.

-i CCDF funds

-ii.
-State general funds

-Other funds.
-Describe:

-N/A

-☑ j.
-Other activities determined by the state/territory to improve the quality of child care services and which measurement of outcomes related to improved provider preparedness, child safety, child well-being, or kindergarten entry is possible (Related Section: 7.10).
+[x] j.
+Other activities determined by the state/territory to improve the quality of child care services and which measurement of outcomes related to improved provider preparedness, child safety, child wellbeing, or kindergarten entry is possible (Related Section: 7.10).
 Check all that apply

-(Department of Defense via Child Care Aware of America - dollars support the training of providers to care for children with special needs) CRRSA and ARP will be used to grants toward operating costs of child care providers.
+(Department of Defense via Child Care Aware of America I dollars support the training of providers to care for children with special needs) CRRSA and ARP will be used to grants toward operating costs of child care providers.
 The CRRSA grants will be earmarked for all licensed FCCs and Centers in the State and to subsidized Out of School Time license exempt centers.
 ARP grant plan is still being developed.